m0vva/cwc/README.md

 ```

 # Who did this
-Ideas by Grae G0WCZ and the online radio club MX0ONL
+Concept by Grae G0WCZ, Andy M0VVA and The Online Radio Club MX0ONL

 Go implementation (for RPi and others) by Grae G0WCZ